ffund/tcp-ip-essentials/lab-dynamic/icmp.md

 ### Exercise - traceroute

-On one terminal on romeo, run
+On one terminal on romeo and on othello, run

 ```
 sudo tcpdump -i eth1 -w $(hostname -s)-traceroute.pcap